David-Peede/MUC19/vcf_data/README.md

 __Remove duplicate positions.__

 Due to the way the 1000 Genomes Projects encodes different variant types there are duplicated positions that need to be removed.
+Note that to replicate you will need to first decompress the `../meta_data/tgp_snp_dups` directory as GitHub only allows 100 Mb of storage.

 ```bash
 # Filter out duplicate records.